yushiangfu/study-notes/b0-process.md

 Accompanied by checkpoints spread across the kernel, they examine the flag and perform the task replacement, formally called the **context switch**.
 A typical scenario is that the timer interrupt handler routinely checks the remaining time slice, which eventually runs out and has the flag set.
 On its way back to the userspace, the encountered checkpoint proceeds the context switch, and the chosen task resumes and continues.
+The below image is just for example since there's no second CPU in our QEMU configuration.

 <p align="center"><img src="images/process/scheduler-and-run-queue.png" /></p>